-The income from the reinvesting unit classes will not be distributed, but reinvested in the fund.
+The income from the fund will not be distributed, but reinvested in the fund.

 If units are held in a custody account with the custodian, the custodian's branches will credit distributions free of charge.
 If the custody account is maintained at banks or savings banks other than the preceding, additional costs may be incurred.